-The manager says that previous periods of significant underperformance from such companies have presented good buying opportunities for those with a long-term investment horizon and feels that the current macroenvironment will eventually prove no different.
+Previous periods of significant underperformance from such companies have presented good buying opportunities for those with a long-term investment horizon and the team feels that the current macroenvironment will eventually prove no different.

 Increased activity in ESG investing

 MAML has a long track record of sustainable investing (which we talk about in more detail on page 9) and engagement which is integral to the way the portfolio is managed.